-Sterilants kill microorganisms on medical equipment and devices as well as surfaces.
+Sterilants kill microorganisms on hard surfaces.
 This includes bacterial spores, which can survive other germicides.
-The EPA regulates disinfectants.

-Disinfectants—which can be classified as high-, medium-, or low-level depending on the strength required—kill nearly all microbial life on objects or surfaces except for bacterial spores.
+Disinfectants, which can be classified as high-, medium-, or low-level depending on the strength required, kill nearly all microbials on hard surfaces except for spores.

 Antiseptics are used to inactivate or destroy organisms on skin or living tissue.

 - General removal of debris (dirt, food, feces, blood, saliva and other body secretions)